Targeting

 If the event properties do not matter and you simply wish to see if a user has triggered an event, you can use the following expression:

-Automatically trigger when an organization sends a specific event:
+Automatically trigger when a group/organization sends a specific event: